-Many plays and musical performances take place at Whitman's outdoor amphitheater.
+Many plays and musical performances take place at Whitman's outdoor amphitheatre.
 It's also a wonderful place for studying or quiet reflection.
 A gently sloped grass seating area for 200 looks to the stage below.

 Home to the Alumni Relations and Annual Giving offices, Baker Center offers a main floor that can fit up to 70 for a lecture or 40 for a banquet style event.
 Dining services are offered during the academic year to faculty and staff members and their guests.